Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 "Do you know where your mom is now?"

 "Yeah.
-After Dad died she kinda helped his brother through it and...well, I've got two sisters in Holland I never met."
+After Dad died she kinda helped his brother through it and... well, I've got two sisters in Holland I never met."
 Julian shrugged.
 "She's okay.
 But by the time she was ready to look after anyone again I was thirteen or so.
 Seemed easier just to stay with Grampa and Gramma."

 Xiù checked the cable nearest to her.
 "This one looks okay, I think..." she guessed.
 He nodded, trusting her judgement.